syedfa/apptentive-documentation/using_apptentive/project_setup.md

 *Note:* If your app uses Core Data and you listen for Core Data related notifications, you will want to filter them based upon your managed object context.
 Learn more from [Apple's documentation](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectContext_Class/NSManagedObjectContext.html).

-##### How To
+##### Add required Frameworks

-1. Click on your Xcode project in the file browser sidebar.
+1. Select your Xcode project in the file navigator sidebar.
-2. Go to your Xcode project's `Build Phases` tab.
+2. Select your Target, then its "Build Phases" tab.
-3. Expand "Link Binary With Libraries".
+3. Expand the "Link Binary With Libraries" build phase.
-4. Click on the `+` button and add the frameworks listed above.
+4. Add the frameworks listed above by clicking the `+` button.

 ![iOS Frameworks](https://raw.github.com/apptentive/apptentive-ios/master/etc/screenshots/iOS-frameworks.png)

-#### Configure Apptentive

-##### Setup Linker Flags
+### Add Linker Flags

-1. Click on your Xcode project in the file navigator sidebar.
+1. Select your Xcode project in the file navigator sidebar.
-2. Go to your Xcode project's `Build Settings` tab.
+2. Select your Project, then its "Build Settings" tab.
-3. Search for `Other Linker Flags`
+3. Search for the "Other Linker Flags" setting.
-4. Double click in the blank area to the right of `Other Linker Flags` but under the "Yes" of `Link With Standard Libraries`
+4. Double click the `Other Linker Flags` row's value area, on the right side.
+A pop-up should appear.
-5. Click on the `+` button and add the following:
+5. Add the following linker flags by pressing the "+" button:

 ```
     -ObjC -all_load